raniamaamer/raniamaamer/README.md

 - ⚡ I have a curious mind about discovering how things in the world are made
 - ❤️ I enjoy delving into data to reveal meaningful insights.
-- 🌱 I’m currently learning React.Js
+- 🌱 I’m currently learning Angular
 - 🔭 I’m currently working on projects
 - ⚡ I like cooking, video editing, photography & ...